 - How can my organisation or business help with Period Dignity at work?

-It's one year since we proudly launched a ground-breaking initiative with charity Binti International, to provide free period products in selected locations across Surrey and be the first county council in the UK to start eradicating period stigma.
+Menstrual Health Day on 28 May marked two years since Surrey County Council proudly launched a ground-breaking initiative with charity Binti International, to provide free period products in selected locations across Surrey and be the first county council in the UK to start eradicating period stigma.

 You can also find the full postal address for your preferred library location below: